fyancy/RaVEL/README.md

 </p>

 ## Interpretability
+As done in work [Time-Frequency Network](https://github.com/ChenQian0618/TFN)(FTN), the Amplitude-frequency response (AFR) could be used to analyze the filter property of kernels and further compare this with the FFT of signals.
 <div align=center>
 <img src="/figs/TFN_sq_snr_10.png" width="400">
 </div>
 <p align="center">
-Fig. Amplitude-frequency response of time-freq kernels.
+Fig. AFR of time-freq kernels.
 This is the reproduced TFN, which concentrates on the global frequencies.
 </p>

 The proposed method could generate a lot of good **low-pass filters**, which is just in line with the fact that faults exist in the low frequency region.